After Taxes

 After Taxes is the second solo studio album by American rapper Sheek Louch.
-It was released on November 8, 2005, through D-Block/Koch Records.
+It was released on November 8, 2005, through Ruff Ryders/D-Block/Koch Records.
 Production was handled by Supa Mario, Vinny Idol, Red Spyda, Mr. Devine, Rockwilder, Buckwild, DJ Cocoa Chanelle, DJ Twinz, Havoc and The Alchemist.
 It features guest appearances from Jadakiss, Styles P, Beanie Sigel, Carl Thomas, Fabolous, Ghostface Killah, J-Hood and T.I.

 The album peaked at number 23 on the Billboard 200, number 3 on the Top R&B/Hip-Hop Albums, number 2 on the Top Rap Albums and topped the Independent Albums charts in the United States.
 Its single "One Name" made it to No. 71 on the Hot R&B/Hip-Hop Songs and No. 70 on the R&B/Hip-Hop Airplay.